 Option 3 uses the same manifold port standard as option 1 except the fitting has no groove and a bonded washer is used instead of an o'ring.
 Bonded washers are no longer a recommended method of sealing within the hydraulics industry although they are sometimes the only option with older installations.

 Taper threads and Swagelok style compression fittings are not fluid power fittings.
-These types of fittings are sometimes used for historical reasons in the processes or low-pressure applications but they are not, and never have been, acceptable fitting standards for high pressure, fluid power, hydraulic applications.
+These types of fittings are sometimes used for historical reasons in the process industry or in low-pressure e applications but they are not, and never have been, acceptable fitting standards for high pressure, fluid power, hydraulic applications.
 Even the original Keelaring style compression ring fittings have now been superseded by more robust and reliable cutting ring designs.

 The pro-section of this site contains more information on which type of modern coupling is most appropriate for each application and why.